scttnlsn/data.io/README.md

 Events
 ---

-When a client connects to a particular bucket a `connection` event is emitted on the bucket.
+When a client connects to a particular resource a `connection` event is emitted on the resource.
 This can be used to perform any initialization, etc.

 ```javascript
 messages.on('connection', function(client) {